日別アーカイブ: 2026年4月15日

 Three recent developments are reshaping demand patterns:

-User case example: In November 2025, a US grocery chain (500 stores) published results from alcoholic seltzer category performance (2024-2025).
+User case example: In November 2025, a collegiate esports program (League of Legends, 50 student-athletes) published results from implementing offline training (esports lab, dedicated coaching) vs. online training (remote coaching).
 The 12-month study (completed Q1 2026) showed:

 Industry Segmentation: Discrete vs. Continuous Manufacturing